growthcharts/chartplotter/README.md

 ## Installation

-You need two things in order to install `chartplotter`:
+You need access to `growthcharts/donorloader` in order to install `chartplotter`.

-1. A personal access token (PAT) from
-    <https://github.com/settings/tokens>.
-I assume the token is stored
-    in the environmental variable `GITHUB_PAT`, so that `Sys.getenv("GITHUB_PAT")` returns your token;

-2. Access to the following private repositories:
-    `growthcharts/curvematching` and `stefvanbuuren/donorloader`.

 The following statements will install the `chartplotter` package, as well as any of its dependencies: